 White South Sea Pearls:

 White South Sea pearls are valued for their brilliant luster and large size.
 Cultured White South Sea pearls are produced by one of the largest pearl-bearing oysters, the Pinctada Maxima oyster, along the coasts of Australia, Indonesia, and the Philippines.
 The oyster which produces White South Sea pearls, commonly known as the Silver-Lipped Oyster, can grow to the size of a dinner plate but it is highly sensitive to the culturing process.
 This is one of several factors which contribute to the cost and rarity of South Sea Pearls.
 Another factor is the time it takes to culture South Sea Pearls.
 It typically takes 1-4 years to culture a South Sea pearl, while, in comparison, Freshwater pearls can be produced in 1–12 months.
-It can take many years to collect pearls from several harvests, in order to create just one of the magnificent strands you can find at The Pearl Exchange.
+It can take many years to collect pearls from several harvests, in order to create just one of the magnificent strands you can find at Baggins Pearls.

 Golden South Sea Pearls:

 Golden South Sea pearls are valued for their brilliant luster, large size and rarity.
 Cultured Golden South Sea pearls are produced by one of the largest pearl-bearing oysters, the Pinctada Maxima oyster, along the coasts of Australia, Indonesia, and the Philippines.
 The oyster which produces White South Sea pearls, commonly known as the Gold-Lipped Oyster, can grow to the size of a dinner plate but it is highly sensitive to the culturing process.
 This is one of several factors which contribute to the cost and rarity of South Sea Pearls.
 Another factor is the time it takes to culture South Sea Pearls.
 It typically takes 1-4 years to culture a South Sea pearl, while, in comparison, Freshwater pearls can be produced in 1–12 months.
-It can take many years to collect pearls from several harvests, in order to create just one of the magnificent strands you can find at The Pearl Exchange.
+It can take many years to collect pearls from several harvests, in order to create just one of the magnificent strands you can find at Baggins Pearls.

 Freshwater pearls are primarily cultured using the “Hyriopsis cumingii”, or “Triangle shell” pearl mussel.
 Freshwater pearls are arguably the most diverse type of pearls produced today.
 They grow in a huge variety of shapes, a broad range of sizes, and have a natural pastel color palate that ranges from dark purple, to light pink and white.
 The majority of Freshwater pearls are produced in China, with limited production in Japan.